-In accordance with Raymond School District Policy JLCA, a physical exam is required for all students entering a new school within the district; kindergarten, 5th, and 9th grade.
+In accordance with Raymond School District Policy JLCA, each child must have a complete physical examination within one year preceding first entry to school.
+The Board also requires that physical exams be completed before entry into middle school and again before high school.
 This physical must be less than a year old at the start of the school year in August.